 “It was my proudest moment,” Albert said of a career that ended in 1974.
 “I’m very happy with all the titles I won, but I’m also happy I could bring joy to the fans by playing attractive football.
 I once played in a youth match and we were booed by the fans – it was then I realised the importance of entertainment.”

-The grand entertainer's death, last week at the age of 70, provoked national mourning.
-His funeral on Sunday was attended by a who’s who of Hungarian celebrities and broadcast live on terrestrial television.
+The grand entertainer's death at the age of 70, provoked national mourning.
+His funeral was attended by a who’s who of Hungarian celebrities and broadcast live on terrestrial television.
 Later that same day, before Ferencvaros hosted Paksi, the floodlights were turned out and candles lit.
 Then, the hosts walked on to the field in a tributary all-black kit, while a banner was laid out reading: ‘God shall be with you forever, Emperor’.

 Likewise, Florian Albert’s legacy will rest infinitely in the hearts of Fernencvaros and Hungary fans.